Benjamin-el2005/skills-github-pages/index.md

 ---
-Title: Welcome to my blog, a documented journey of learning GitHub
+Title: Welcome to my blog
 ---